spiral/docs/component/encrypter.md

 $ php app.php encrypt:key -m
 ```

-> Note, the encrypter is used to protect your cookie values by default.
-Changing the key will automatically invalidate all
+> Note, the encrypter is used to protect your cookie values, changing the key will automatically invalidate all
 issues cookies.

 ## Usage